Britain fires with both barrels: emergency rate cut and budget boost

 In what amounts to a choreographed double-barrelled stimulus programme, the BoE announced its unanimous emergency rate cut as London markets were opening and before Prime Minister Boris Johnson's government sets out its spending plans after midday.
 Mark Carney's parting shot as governor, which returns the main interest rate to a record low of 0.25%, comes as COVID-19, the flu-like infection caused by the virus, spreads rapidly, stoking fears of global recession and roiling markets.

-"The Bank will take all further necessary steps to support the UK economy and financial system, consistent with its statutory responsibilities," the BoE said.
-Carney and his successor Andrew Bailey will hold a joint news conference at 0900 GMT.
+"These measures will help keep firms in business and people in jobs and they will prevent a temporary disruption from causing longer-lasting economic harm," Carney said alongside his successor Andrew Bailey.
 Finance minister Rishi Sunak is due to present his first budget shortly after 1230 GMT, which is expected to include more healthcare funding to fight the coronavirus, as well as further economic stimulus.

-Sterling sank by more than half a cent against the U.S. dollar after the news of the first rate cut since August 2016.
+Sterling briefly sank against the dollar by almost a cent on the news but recouped its losses and as of 0908 GMT traded at around $1.293, its level before the BoE cut rates.
+Yields on longer-dated British government bond yields rose sharply.
+"Although the magnitude of the economic shock from COVID-19 is highly uncertain, activity is likely to weaken materially in the United Kingdom over the coming months," the BoE said.

+"The Bank will take all further necessary steps to support the UK economy and financial system."
+POWDER DRY ON QE FOR NOW

 "Much like the Fed move we saw earlier, it's a case of making sure that you get out there on the front foot," Investec economist Vicky Clarke said.
 "They haven't done anything on the QE front so there's still that possibility to pull that level if they need to."
 The U.S. Federal Reserve and the Bank of Canada lowered rates last week, and the European Central Bank is expected to take action on Thursday.